📋 ANSWERS FROM LOCAL KC EXPERTS

 Is an insulated garage door worth it in KC winters?

 Yes, for attached garages.
 An insulated door (R-13 to R-18) keeps the garage 10–20°F warmer than non-insulated, protects pipes and stored items, reduces noise, and dents less easily.
-Cost premium: $150–$400 over non-insulated.
+Cost premium: a free written estimate over non-insulated.
 Payback: 4–7 years via lower heating bills.

 For detached garages where you're not heating the space anyway, the ROI drops significantly and non-insulated steel is fine.